All Episodes

 The evidence details what investigators said were direct transfers of oil for food profits to bank accounts controlled by Galloway's wife and by the Merriam Appeal, a charity and political organization founded by Mr. Galloway.

-It's called the Lap of Luxury.
+It's called The Lap of Luxury.

 It's happened again.

-Claims to have been victimized by an exclusive New York strip club, scores.
+Another innocent man who just wanted a few lamp dances claims to have been victimized by an exclusive New York strip club, Scores.

 This time it's an executive from Missouri named Robert McCormick.

-Uh simply because I'm publicizing this beyond the New York Times.
+I hope my family doesn't know him, simply because I'm publicizing this beyond the New York Times.

 My family knows everybody in Missouri.